Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Introduction

 \paragraph{Our Contribution.} We extend the work by~\citet{koskela2020} which considered an FFT based method for approximating the tight $(\veps,\delta)$-DP guarantees of the subsampled Gaussian mechanism, however without strict lower and upper bounds.
-The main contributions of this work are: \begin{itemize} \item A framework for computing tight $(\veps,\delta)$-DP guarantees of discrete-valued mechanisms. \item A complete error analysis of the proposed method using moment bounds of the mechanism at hand, which leads to strict lower and upper bounds for the $(\veps,\delta)$-values. \item Accurate lower and upper bounds for the $(\veps,\delta)$-DP of the subsampled Gaussian mechanism. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item A framework for computing tight $(\veps,\delta)$-DP guarantees of discrete-valued mechanisms. \item An error analysis of the proposed method using moment bounds of the mechanism at hand, which leads to strict lower and $(\veps,\delta)$-upper bounds. \item Accurate lower and upper bounds for $(\veps,\delta)$-DP of the subsampled Gaussian mechanism. \end{itemize}